runesmith2013/runesmith2013.github.io/_posts/2016-11-08-OSGi-Diffusion.markdown

 As the spaces are limited, places will be preferentially allocated to those who have attended previously and first-timers; those with a low attendance record may be removed.

-** Please note **
-Your full name is required in order to attend.
-If your username is not your full name, please add it when registering, otherwise you will be REMOVED from the event.

 <h2>Neil Bartlett - Java 9, OSGi and The Future of Modularity</h2>